What is collective energy purchasing?

 Can I switch energy supplier today?

-In a functioning energy market with suppliers offering deals as normal, the answer would be yes.
-You don’t need to wait for a collective switching scheme before you can save money on your energy bills.
-Simply run a quick comparison by popping your postcode into the box above and we’ll show you what gas and electricity plans you can switch to and save money with.
+Yes, you don’t need to wait for a collective switching scheme before you can save money on your energy bills.
+Simply run a quick energy comparison by popping your postcode into the box below and we’ll show you what gas and electricity plans you can switch to and save money with.